GoteoFoundation/goteo-oauth-server/README.md

 * Node & NPM (tested in Node v14.17.0 and NPM 6.14.13 / 8.3.1)

 ## Steps to create a pair of private/public keys and an encryption password:

+This steps are meant to be executed inside the docker container.

+You can access using ```docker-compose exec php-fpm /bin/bash```

 1. Generate private key: `openssl genrsa -out private.key 2048`
 2. Add passphrase to private key (optional): `openssl genrsa -aes128 -passout pass:_passphrase_ -out private.key 2048`